hlaaessam/Bookmark-/README.md

 ## [Bookmarker](https://hlaaessam.github.io/Bookmark/)

-The **Bookmarker** feature allows users to easily store, manage, and search for their favorite websites.
 It offers a user-friendly interface for adding website details, saving them locally, and displaying them in a table.
 The bookmarks persist across page reloads, thanks to the use of `localStorage`.
 Below are the key functionalities provided:

 ### Features